fran-00/Gila/README.md

 - [ ] Add the ability to change the lenght of the response.
 - [ ] Add a token counter, at least for OpenAI.
 Use [tiktoken](https://github.com/openai/tiktoken).
 - [ ] Add a way for the app to search for updates from the main branch of the repo using [gitpython](https://gitpython.readthedocs.io/en/stable/).
+- [ ] How do releases work in GitHub?